 What are analysts forecasting for NVDA stock?

-Firstly, the companies outlook from analysts perspective is overwhelmingly bullish.
-Across the board of 37 Wallstreet analysts, the average rating from NVDA stock is a buy (29/37 Buy ratings).
-The average 12 month price target for NVDA stock is $536.32 a share.
-The higher end price targets from analysts reach as high as $700 a share, suggesting an upside potential of 34%.
-Furthermore, the lowest target released from analysts last month was at $500 a share (downside of only -3%).
+Firstly, the companies midterm outlook from analysts perspective is overwhelmingly bullish.
+Across the board of 32 Wallstreet analysts, the average rating is a buy with 27 Buy ratings.
+The average 12 month price target for NVDA stock is $643 a share, suggesting a slight upside of 7.3% from the current trading price.
+Since our previous article on NVDA stock in December, the average price target has increased by 13% which is a good sign for shareholders.

 Evidently, analyst sentiment has cemented confidence in the longer term performance of NVDA on Wallstreet.
 Here are some of the more recent targets released by some of the largest financial institutions in the world.

-- 11/19/2020 Barclays – analysts increased the 12 month price target from $525 to $550 a share.
+- Barclays Capital 4/19/2021 – analyst Blayne Curtis boosted the 12 month price target from $600 to $650 a share.
 The overall rating from Barclays is overweight, suggesting the UK financial institution sees stable growth for NVDA stock.

-What are the financial forecasts for NVDA moving into 2021?
+What are the financial forecasts for NVIDIA in 2021?

 Firstly, the strong revenue growth for the company in 2020 has been a key driving force in investor confidence.
-In the most recent quarter, the company recorded revenue of $4.73 Billion, a 57% improvement year on year.
-The company actually broke multiple records in quarterly revenue, being gaming revenue, Data centre revenue and overall revenue.
+In the most recent quarter, the company recorded revenue of $5 Billion, a 61% improvement year on year.
+The company actually broke multiple quarterly records in gaming revenue and Data centre revenue.

 What are the ‘smart money’ indicators saying?

 The institutional ownership changes can provide investors insight into how larger fund managers perceive NVDA stock.
 Changes of ownership can be due to many reasons, however certain indicators can set off alarm bells for investors.
 For example, unusual selling from some of the companies largest institutional holders can be a red flag for investors.
-The largest holder of NVDA stock is Nuveen Asset Management with a market value of $2.86 Billion.
-For this quarter, Nuveen increased their holdings by 3.2%.
+A larger stakeholder in NVDA stock is FMR with a market value of $27.25 Billion.
+For this quarter, FMR increased their holdings by 4.4% which is a positive sign for investors.

 I am obliged to remind our viewers that this is not advice but rather investment commentary from extensive research.